How Many Xanax is a Felony?

 The threshold for a felony possession charge related to Xanax possession varies across states, with the common criteria being possession of more than a 30-day supply of the drug without a valid prescription.

 The classification of felony possession can also be influenced by the individual’s intent.
 For instance, if there is a clear indication of intent to distribute, having two or more kilograms of Xanax could lead to a class B felony charge.
-Conviction under this charge might result in penalties such as imprisonment for one to 10 years or a fine of up to $25,000.
+Conviction under this charge might result in penalties such as imprisonment for one to 10 years or a fine of up to $25,000 as per a report of Washington State Legislature.

 The Effects of Misusing Xanax